 For further detailed reading.
-Please view ‘Options paying PAYE HMRC arrears‘.
+Please then view ‘Options paying PAYE HMRC arrears‘.

-Can HMRC hold me personally liable for PAYE Debts when my company can’pay PAYE to HMRC?
+Can HMRC hold me personally liable for PAYE Debts when my company can’t pay PAYE to HMRC?

 Should the HMRC consider, you have knowingly, with fraudulent intent, declined to pay.
 Then they are authorised to present a ‘Personal Liability Notice’ (PLN).